helpfulfamily/clientreactchat/README.md

   C:\Users\Mert\clientha>yarn start
 yarn run v1.16.0
-$ export HTTPS=true&&PORT=3000 react-scripts start
+$ export HTTPS=true react-scripts start
 'export' is not recognized as an internal or external command, operable program or batch file. error Command failed with exit code 1.